Anders-H/WindowsInput/README.md

 # WindowsInput
 A library with two functions: Clear mouse input buffer and clear keyboard input buffer.
+This is useful if you want to lock down your GUI to do shorter work in the GUI thread.